 The Biomass Research and Development Board's Sustainable Aviation Fuel Interagency Working Group’s goals include:

-- Ensuring aviation biofuel research and development efforts reflect critical needs
+- Ensuring sustainable aviation fuel R&D efforts reflect critical needs

-- Advancing a revised and coordinated federal research and development roadmap on sustainable aviation fuels
+- Advancing a revised and coordinated federal R&D roadmap on sustainable aviation fuels

 - Developing and scaling best practices to foster the success of sustainable aviation fuels in commercial, business, and military aviation sectors.